whylabs/openllmtelemetry/README.md

-# llm-traceguard
+# OpenLLMTelemetry

-**llm-traceguard** is an open-source Python library that provides Open Telemetry integration with Large Language Models (LLMs).
-It is designed to facilitate tracing and safeguarding applications that leverage LLMs, ensuring better monitoring and reliability.
+**openllmtelemetry** is an open-source Python library that provides Open Telemetry integration with Large Language Models (LLMs).
+It is designed to facilitate tracing applications that leverage LLMs and Generative AI, ensuring better observability and monitoring.

 ## Features